The Effect of Assortment Creep On Retail Stores

 Visibility and Accessibility of Product

-Too many unnecessary products mean not having enough rooms for your best stuff.
+Too many unnecessary products mean not having enough room for your best stuff.
 Since space is directly correlated with a product’s value, crowded displays can make items seem less valuable or important.
 This is why you see high-end items with more “blank” space around them.

 Your customers also need visual space to navigate your products.
 If too many items are too close together, they could glance right over items they’d otherwise buy.